samanthacsik/NCEAS-DF-semantic-annotations-review/README.md

 # NCEAS-DF-semantic-annotations-review
+THIS README IS NOT UP TO DATE.
+WILL FIX SOON 2021/01/13

 Overview of currently annotated data packages within the Arctic Data Center in preparation for the 2020 NSF site visit

 * **Contributors:** Samantha Csik